CAPEX

 Common Types of CAPEX

-• Buying Property: Purchasing land, buildings, and other real estate.
+• Buying Property: Acquiring land, buildings, or real estate.

-• Purchasing Equipment: Getting machinery, vehicles, computers, and other important tools for the business.
+• Purchasing Equipment: Investing in machinery, vehicles, and other business tools.

-• Construction and Renovation: Building new structures or fixing up old ones, like office buildings or production areas.
+• Construction and Renovation: Building new structures or upgrading existing facilities.

-• Acquiring Intangible Assets: Paying for things like patents, copyrights, trademarks, and software that will be useful for a long time.
+• Acquiring Intangible Assets: Paying for patents, trademarks, and software.

-• Legal and Licensing Fees: Costs for getting licenses, permits, or legal help related to acquiring an asset.
+• Legal and Licensing Fees: Costs for permits and legal services tied to asset acquisition.

-• Installation Costs: Money spent to set up things like machinery or network infrastructure.
+• Installation Costs: Expenses for setting up machinery or infrastructure.

-• Training and Implementation: Costs of training staff or rolling out new systems or technology.
+• Training and Implementation: Rolling out new systems or technologies.

-• Environmental Compliance: Spending to meet environmental regulations or to improve sustainability, like installing pollution control equipment.
+• Environmental Compliance: Investments to meet regulations or enhance sustainability.

 How to Calculate CAPEX